Scattering using real-time path integrals

 Conceptually, the one-step probability multiplied by the one-step potential functional, $e^{-i V(y_i)\Delta t}$, which is the key to the computational method, is essentially a transfer matrix, which is a unitarized version of using the Hamiltonian to solve the Schr\"odinger equation for finite time by taking many small time steps.
 This has a lot in common with evolving a product of smeared field operators with the Heisenberg equations of motion.
 Also, the one-step complex probability is essentially free propagation over short time, which is also well understood in the field-theory case.
-The connection with this interpretation of the real-time path integral with time evolution based on a transfer matrix may be valuable to explore in this context.

 One of the authors (WP) would like to acknowledge the generous support of the US Department of Energy, Office of Science, grant number DE-SC0016457 who supported this research effort.